aspose-total/Aspose.Total-Products/total/en/cpp/conversion/msg-to-svg/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MSG to SVG" h2="Transform MSG to SVG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+For example, you may need to convert MSG file format to HTML.
+This is where Aspose.Email for C++ comes in handy.

+<h2>How Aspose.Total helps for msg to svg conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to SVG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Email for C++ is a powerful API that allows you to convert MSG file format to HTML.
+After that, you can use Aspose.Words for C++ API to export HTML to SVG.
+Both APIs come under Aspose.Total for C++ package.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides you with all the necessary tools to create, manipulate, convert, and render documents in various formats.
+It includes APIs for Word, Excel, PowerPoint, PDF, Email, and more.
+With Aspose.Total for C++, you can easily convert MSG to SVG without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}